+023722 MAY include additional data elements

-- 1. A Producer MAY include additional data elements in a clinical document structured data or narrative, but such SHALL NOT qualify or negate any of the data elements defined in the CDA implementation guides. - 2.
+A producer MAY include additional data elements in a clinical document structured data or narrative, but such data elements SHALL NOT qualify or negate any of the data elements defined in the CDA implementation guides.

+023723 Conform to the relevant requirements in the SCS and CDA IG for structured data

 The body of a level 1B, 2 or 3A clinical document MAY include structured data specified in the SCS and CDA implementation guide that is mandatory for a higher level of conformance.
+If such data is included it SHALL conform to the relevant requirements in the SCS and CDA IG.

+023724 Conform to the HL7 CDA R2 specification for additional data

+If a producer includes additional data in a clinical document, which is not specified in the SCS or CDA implementation guide, the data SHALL conform to the HL7 CDA R2 specification [HL72005].

+023725 No consumer obligation to handle additional elements

-If such data is included it SHALL conform to the relevant requirements in the SCS and CDA IG. - 3.
-If a Producer includes additional data in a clinical document which is not specified in the SCS or CDA implementation guide, the data SHALL conform to the HL7 CDA R2 specification [HL72005]. - 4.
-If the Producer includes additional elements, they SHALL be included so that the Consumer is not obliged to interpret or take any action with regard to these elements beyond that identified in the normative specifications.
+If the producer includes additional elements, they SHALL be included so that the consumer is not obliged to interpret or take any action with regard to these elements beyond that identified in the normative specifications.